deadzg/knowledge-share/Git/git-useful-tips.md

 Steps
 - Navigate to the repository for which needs to be configured
-- Set username: git config `user.name` "testuserB"
+- Set username: `git config user.name "testuserB"`
-- Set useremail: git config user.email "`testuserB@abc.com`"
+- Set useremail: `git config user.email "testuserB@abc.com"`
-- Verify using: git config --list
+- Verify using: `git config --list`

 ## MD file editor
 ### Use case